 From London, you can hop on the direct LNER train at Kings Cross, and reach Durham in just under three hours.
 So it really is an ideal location for a lovely mini-break!

 Driving can take a little longer, depending on where you’re coming from.
 It’s around 5 hours from London.
-But having a car is handy for getting around to all the best things to do in County Durham – so you might want to rent one when you get there.
+But having a car is handy for getting around to all the best things to do in the county – so you might want to rent one when you get there.
 Some rental companies may offer pick-up from the train station to make life easier.

 If you’re coming from further afield, the nearest international airports are Newcastle (30 mins) and Manchester (2.5 hours).